SYNQ-Technologies/public-docs/docs/radio/ai-data-flows.md

 Transcripts are retained for **1 year** by default.
 This retention period can be adjusted for your organization.

-Transcripts are visible only to Location Administrators and Organization Administrators.
-See [Transcript Viewer](./intro.md#transcript-viewer).

 ## Radio Audio

 SYNQ Radio does not store radio audio by default.
 Audio is converted to text and discarded.